Inside: Keeping kids safe on social media is one of the realities of modern parenting. Here are ten tips that may help.

-At the moment teens are getting most of their information and help with social media from their peers.
+At the moment tweens and teens are getting most of their information and help with social media from their peers.
 When really, this subject requires the levity of an adult perspective.
 Yes, yours…even if your name has never been associated with levity before!

-- SnapChat Story
+- Instagram and Instagram Story

-Here are some helpful tips to keep in mind when navigating social media:
+Tips to keep in mind when navigating social media:

 1. Parents need to be social media gurus.
 Don’t panic, it’s not hard.
 All of these sites are fairly self-explanatory, you just need to spend some time interacting with them.
 It doesn’t take long.
 Pay close attention to security and privacy settings.